HenryTorres110/Jr_Data_Analyst_Ex/README.md

 You can inspect any module you wish and even though we are not good enough web designers to make a beautiful CSS, hopefully it meets the fundamentals requirements.
 Thanks in advance.

-*If I can count with more time to continue developing the web app with the extras please tell me to begin inmediatly*
+*If I can count with more time to continue developing the web app with the extra requirements please let me know to begin inmediatly*